SeabookChen/seabookchen.net/_drafts/why.md

 - Some are Ajax powered

-  Dynamic content handling techniques are essential for UI automation, but learning it against Ajax powered Google products (Google Maps, Youtube, etc.) would definitely make life miserable.
+  Dynamic content handling techniques like waiting system `WebDriverWait` are essential for UI automation, but Ajax powered Google products (Google Maps, Youtube, etc.) would definitely make life even more miserable.
   For those JavaScript and Ajax heavy applications, wait time might vary and debugging them are difficult due to other constraints, like dynamic DOM structures.